benlye/flash-multi/README.md

 > _Tip: When you launch Flash Multi it will tell you if you need to install or upgrade your .Net Framework._

 # Installing Flash Multi
-## Linux and Mac
-Please refer to the [Linux and macOS instructions](doc/Linux.md).

-## Using the Installer
-**Note:** Make sure your MULTI-Module is not plugged in when you run the Flash Multi installer, or when you run the manual Maple USB driver installer.
-This is to avoid potential problems with the driver installation.

-1. Download the latest installer (`flash-multi-[version].exe`) from the [Releases](https://github.com/benlye/flash-multi/releases) page
-1. Run the installer to install the application and the Maple USB device drivers - **the Maple USB device drivers must be selected for installation at least once**.
-They do not need to be installed on subsequent reinstalls or upgrades (but reinstalling them won't do any harm).
-1. Launch 'Flash Multi' from the Start menu

-## Manual Installation
+## Windows

-1. Download the latest .zip archive (`flash-multi-[version].zip`) from the [Releases](https://github.com/benlye/flash-multi/releases) page
+1. Download `flash-multi-[version].zip` from the [latest releases](https://github.com/benlye/flash-multi/releases/latest)
-1. Unzip the archive to a convenient location
+1. Unzip the zip file to a convenient location
-1. Run `\drivers\install_drivers.bat` to manually install the Maple USB device drivers (only needed once)
 1. Launch the application by running `flash-multi.exe`

-## Additional Drivers
+### Additional Drivers
 **Depending on your MULTI-Module and version of Windows you may need to install additional drivers manually.**

+#### Maple USB
+The Maple USB driver, which is used by many MULTI-Modules, including original Jumper JP4IN1 modules, iRangeX IRX4 and IRX4+ modules, and all Banggood STM32 modules, can be installed using the driver installer which is included with Flash Multi.

+**Note:** Make sure your MULTI-Module is not plugged in when you run the Maple USB driver installer.
+This is to avoid potential problems with the driver installation.

+1. Locate the folder where you unzipped Flash Multi
+1. Run `\drivers\install_drivers.bat` to install the Maple USB device drivers

+#### Jumper JP4IN1-SE
 The driver for the Jumper JP4IN1 module, the Silicon Labs CP210x driver, is **not** included with Flash Multi and can be downloaded from here: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

 Other drivers may be needed if you are using an external USB-to-serial adapter.
 Consult the documentation for your adapter.

 *Windows 10 includes drivers for many common serial devices, including many USB-to-serial adapters, so check Device Manager to see if your device is recognised.*

+## Linux and Mac
+Please refer to the [Linux and macOS instructions](doc/Linux.md).

 # Using Flash Multi
 **Note:** The first time you flash your module you may need to connect it with an external USB-to-serial adapter in order to flash the bootloader.
 The bootloader is required in order for the native USB port work, and it can only be written with a USB-to-serial adapter.
 This does not apply to newer Jumper 4IN1 modules, which have an _internal_ USB-to-serial adapter.